gis-ops/wordpress-markdown-git/README.md

 Since most attributes will be the same across the entire system, this plugin offers the possibility to set all attributes globally except for `url`:

-In the menu *Plugins* ► *Plugin Editor*, choose "Document Git" and enter your preferences in the `includes/config.json`.
+In the menu *Plugins* ► *Plugin Editor*, choose "Documents from Git" and enter your preferences in the `includes/config.json`.

 **Note**, setting the attributes manually in the shortcode has always precedence over any settings in `includes/config.json`.